 How does the UBTI Rules Apply to Flipping Homes?

-The determination of whether an activity is an active trade or business and will, thus, trigger the UBTI tax, which is taxed at a rate of approximately 40% for 2018, depends on the facts and circumstances.
-Clearly one or two flipping transactions would not be considered an active trade or business and would, thus, not trigger the UBTI or tax.
-The question then becomes what happens if you do three, four, or even ten flipping transactions in a year – would that be considered an active trade or business and, hence, trigger the UBTI tax?
+The determination of whether an activity is an active trade or business and will, thus, trigger the UBTI or UBIT tax, which is taxed at a rate of approximately 40% for 2015, depends on the facts and circumstances.
+Clearly one or two flipping transactions would not be considered an active trade or business and would, thus, not trigger the UBTI or UBIT tax.
+The question then becomes what happens if you do 3,4, or even 10 flipping transactions in a year – would that be considered an active trade or business and, hence, trigger the UBTI tax?
 Again, one must examine all the facts and circumstances surrounding the multiple house flipping transactions in order to determine whether the transactions in the aggregate would constitute an active trade or business.
-Therefore, it is important to work with a tax professional who can help one evaluate the transaction to determine whether the flipping transaction will trigger the UBTI tax.
+Therefore, it is important to work with a tax professional who can help one evaluate the transaction to determine whether the flipping transaction will trigger the UBTI or UBIT tax.